arabidopsis/typescript-definitions/README.md

 ## TODO

 Generate a typescript verifier for each type (maybe).
+We really need some testing of the typescript types against serde_json.

 ```typescript
 export verify_A<T>(obj: any): boolean {/*... */ }